Casper Schoppen

 Casper Schoppen is a Dutch chess grandmaster.

 Chess career

 In May 2019, he achieved a world record in "Puzzle Rush" on Chess.com, with a score of 70.

 In February 2020, he won the Open section of the Daniël Noteboom Memorial Tournament in Leiden.

+In September 2020, he took part in European Online Youth Chess Championship in Open 18 group.
+He came second, with a score of 7/9 behind Andrey Esipenko.

+In July 2023, Schoppen played and won III Open Internacional CA MONTEOLIVETE in Valencia on better tiebreaks, scoring 7,5/9.

 In December 2023, he played in the European Rapid & Blitz Chess Championships.
 He was tied for first place going into the final round, but lost his game against eventual winner Alexey Sarana.
 He finished 4th overall in the championship.

+In June 2025, Schoppen won the IM/GM round robin, organized as part of the 17th BPB Limburg Open.

+In October 2025, he won Open Hvar with the score of 8/9.

+In December/January 2025/26, Schoppen came first in XXXVI Międzynarodowy Festiwal Szachowy CRACOVIA 2025 after winning his last round and finishing half a point ahead of his competitors.